OXRS-IO/OXRS-IO-WEBSITE/docs/docs/firmware/touch-panel-esp32.md

 ![TP32 Image Alt Text](/images/buttonUpDown-tile.png) ![TP32 Image Alt Text](/images/buttonUpDown-tile-active.png)

 This tile type _buttonUpDown_ is similar to _buttonUpDownLevel_, except that it has no knowledge of states, and sends simple up/down messages rather than e.g. dimming values.
 Like all tiles, it's still possible to update the tile's visuals to show a level if desired.
-Similar to _buttonUpDownLevel_, this tile type _buttonUpDown_ will register a press-and-hold on the up/down controls as repeated messages for the duration that you press down.
-If you press and hold on the button portion of the tile, this will only send a single hold event - like a standard button tile.

 [comment]: <> (START of JSON Example)
 :::: code-group